Conditions for indexability of restless bandits and an O(K^3) algorithm to compute Whittle index: Conclusion

 We present two general sufficient conditions for restless bandit processes to be indexable.
 The first condition depends only on the transition matrix $P(1)$ while the second condition depends on both $P(0)$ and $P(1)$.
 These sufficient conditions are based on alternative characterizations of the passive set, which might be useful in general as well.
 We also present refinements of these sufficient conditions that are simpler to verify.
 Two of these simpler conditions are worth highlighting: models where the active action resets the state according to a known distribution and models where the discount factor is less than $0.5$.

 We then present a generalization of a previous proposed adaptive greedy algorithm, which was developed to compute the Whittle index for a sub-class of restless bandits known as PCL indexable bandits.
 We show that the generalized adaptive greedy algorithm computes the Whittle index for all indexable bandits.
+We provide a computationally efficient implementation of our algorithm, which computes the Whittle indices of a restless bandit with $K$ states in $\OO(K^3)$ computations.

 Finally, we show how to refine the results for two classes for restless bandits: stochastic monotone bandits and restless bandits with controlled restarts.
 We also present a detailed numerical study which shows that Whittle index policy performs close to the optimal policy and considerably better than a myopic policy.